Collective Bargaining

 Three Unions

-Selkirk College negotiates contracts with three unions representing over 500 employees and an annual compensation base of approximately $40.5 million:
+Selkirk College negotiates collective agreements with three unions representing over 1,470 employees and an annual compensation base of approximately $51 million:

-The college also has the Administrative Staff Employment and Benefit Program for just over 400 non-union senior managers and excluded staff and administrators.
-The three negotiated contracts are due to expire in 2022.
+The college also has the Administrative Staff Employment and Benefit Program for just over 550 non-union senior managers and excluded staff and administrators.
+The three collective agreements are due for negotiation during the 2025 round of bargaining.
 This page is the site for college updates, as required, relating to those negotiations.

 Negotiations Updates

-Selkirk College is pleased to advise that on October 26, a tentative agreement was reached in the negotiations between the Post-Secondary Employers’ Association and five BCGEU locals for vocational instructors.
+A tentative agreement was reached in the negotiations between the Post-Secondary Employers’ Association and five BCGEU locals for vocational instructors on May 26, 2026.

 This includes BCGEU instructors working at: